 D3 & D4: seminars, tutorials and peer study groups are typical forums in which oral communication skills are informally practiced.
 For musicians oral communication is also particularly important in rehearsals; and public performance is very much a fact of life for many of them.
-Additionally, final stage students are required to make a formal presentation in the Finalists' Conference, on aspects of their specialist study.
+Additionally, final stage students are required to make a formal presentation in the Finalists' Conference, on their specialist study.

-D5: a seminar on time-management is offered as part of the study skills programme in students' first stage.
+D5: a seminar on time-management is offered as part of the study skills programme.
 Music students develop time management skills de facto, in order to balance a busy regime of classes, rehearsals, independent study, and practice on their instrument or voice.

-D6: induction week session; special sessions laid on in stages 2 & 3 offering training on use of bibliographic databases (RILM, Web of Science etc.).
+D6: induction week session; special sessions offering training on use of bibliographic databases (RILM, Web of Science etc.).
 Many students also pursue specifically musical IT applications (including music notation software, sequencing packages), taught in lectures and seminars.

 D7: Generally (as is typical for an Arts degree) a high a proportion of individual preparation time to class contact time is assumed: students are ultimately expected to be responsible for their own learning.
-More specifically, from Stage 2 of the programme onwards, opportunities are provided for individual project work -for example, in Historical-Cultural options, in which a small research project related to material studied on the module forms the main part of the assessment.
+More specifically, opportunities are provided for individual project work -for example, in Historical-Cultural options, in which a small research project related to material studied on the module forms the main part of the assessment.
 At least one third of students' final stage is devoted to a specialist study, which is conducted largely through independent learning, with intermittent supervisions or vocal/instrumental lessons.